ahmadjamalkta/inet-showcases/visualizer/earth/doc/index.rst

    :language: ini

-The first block of lines configures the scene to be semi-transparent black, so that the underlying map is visible.
+The first block of lines configures the scene to be semi-transparent black so that the underlying map is visible.
 The next block sets the altitude of the scene.
-By default, the altitude is zero; we set it to one meter, so that the nodes are not on the level of the ground.
+By default, the altitude is zero; we set it to one meter so that the nodes are not on the level of the ground.
-The heading is also specified, so that the edges of the scene roughly align with the streets on the map.
+The heading is also specified so that the edges of the scene roughly align with the streets on the map.

 The rest of the configuration deals with placing the network nodes